DagoDragony/itwiki/dic/index.md

 Pseudo terminal - linux device file to which a terminal emulator ia attached in order to interface with  os signal 2 is the same as Ctrl+C in console
-SMART (Self-monitoring, Analysis and Reporting Technology) - monitoring system included in HDD's and SSD's etc
+SMART (Self-monitoring, Analysis and Reporting Technology) - monitoring system included in HDD's and SSD's etc NIC (Network Interface Controller) - hardware for network connecting Switch - hardware device used to connect multiple nodes together Router - device that routes data packets between 2 or more networks based on destination IP address Default gateway - at least one router on the network is the default gateway to other networks or the rest of the Internet Connection - is a logical link between two nodes on a network MAX - is a unique hardware address assigned to each NIC, also called burned-in address or hardware address